RomanHristofor/AngularJS-SPA/README.md

-# This application uses the following features:
+# This application uses the following features Angular.js:

 * Built-in Directives